jesse-michael-han/lean-gptf/README.md

 # lean-gptf

 This repository lets you use GPT-f to suggest tactics based on the goal state.
-The current model is trained on 80% of the tactic proofs in the `mathlib` commit in this repository's `leanpkg.toml`.
+The current model is trained on 80% of the tactic proofs in `mathlib` (commit `33483a3de6d91066e0fb9efd6aa4c0275d7ac44c`).

 # Setup